hapax/hapax.github.io/assets/teaching.md

 	</figure>

-Imagine a mine where copper ore is crushed to extract the metal, with the remaining material or *gangue* dumped from a chute into a triangular pile.
+Imagine a mine where copper ore is crushed to extract the metal, with the remaining material, called *gangue*, dumped from a chute into a triangular pile of *tailings*.
-This pile is called the *tailings*.
-The tailings sit in the middle of a base of width $B$, with a large drop to either side which limits the maximum size of the standing layer.
+The tailings sit in the middle of a base of width $B$, with a large drop to either side limiting the maximum size of the standing layer.

 #### Part II: Triangular tailings